 The final step is to manage workloads in production.
 Legacy EDW platforms like Teradata and Netezza do a great job of providing tools and interfaces to manage production processes.
 Unfortunately, newer environments like Hadoop and modern cloud-based infrastructures like Azure, AWS or GCP leave operational management as an exercise for the user.
 Note that this is one of the reasons why many organizations have never made the leap to modern architectures.
 While there are lots of tools for generating code for these new environments, that only addresses data pipeline development, they don’t address ongoing management of those pipelines and if you are trying to run analytics on a daily, hourly, minute by minute or second by second basis, you need to have a bullet-proof operational environment.

 Infoworks addresses this issue by taking the visual code that was generated in the earlier steps and managing the orchestration of running these pipelines in production.
 It handles starting, pausing and restarting of jobs.
 It detects when jobs fail and automatically restarts them and also notifies users of any failed jobs.
 In a nutshell, it isn’t just a code generator, but a full platform for both the creation AND operationalization of data engineering pipelines.
-This second point is critical and is worth repeating because when you start running 100s or 1000s of data pipelines, you will spend more time managing the operational environment than creating new data pipelines IF you have not automated the operational aspects of your DW migration.
+This second point is critical and is worth repeating because when you start running 100s or 1000s of data pipelines, you will spend more time managing the operational environment than creating new data pipelines IF you have not invested in a DataOps tool for the operational aspects of your DW migration.

 In real-world examples, migration from legacy data warehouses to modern architectures can be done at much lower cost and risk than ever before.
 In the example below, an actual project that was expected to take 10 months based on the estimates of several systems integrators took only 26 days, a 9x savings in time and effort.